 For many organisations, Power BI is becoming absolute key in their Information Delivery stream.
 As an important cog in the chain, it's the responsibility for that organisation to keep the cog well oiled.

 Power BI Tenant Admins need to make sure they're on top of their game, to keep all parties involved on their good side.
 During this talk, we'll go through some of the key activities to optimise this process, based on my war stories as a consultant.

 Security, Auditing, Monitoring and Alerting are the cornerstone of this process, which doesn't have to be hard.
 Walking out, you'll have some practical tips to take home with you.

 Your company is thinking about investing into Power BI Premium, or has it already taking the plunge?
-Quite common, I've encountered belief that all (Power BI related) worries will magically disappear.
+Quite common, I've encountered belief that all (Power BI related) worries will magically disappear when switching over to Premium Capacity.
 Out in the wild, the reality is often different.
-Power BI Dedicated Capacity requires some attention, but doing so will result in the ability to do great things!
+Power BI Premium Capacity requires some attention, but doing so will result in the ability to do great things!

 During this talk, I'll touch base on some of the key activities your organisation needs to perform, to make sure your investment is one that pays off.

 Using the Premium Capacity Metrics App as our base of operation, we'll expand into auditing, licensing, and some common dataset performance patterns, to make sure you're up to the task!